Hypergraph polynomials and the Bernardi process

 In the first step, which is probably the most interesting one in this example, the base edge is current.
 The hypertree calls for a realization (a tree) of degree $1+1=2$ at the base node, so one might expect that the first of the three incident edges will be removed.
 However if we did that, then in the remaining graph, all four edges of the bottom rhombus would be `wanted' by the hypertree: the left two to make the base node degree $2$, and the right two to make the right emerald node degree $2+1=3$.
 In other words, in the remaining graph it would not be possible to realize the given numbers as the degrees (minus $1$) of a spanning tree.
 Thus the Bernardi process will not remove the base edge, rather it will traverse it, which then will force it to traverse the upper left edge of $G$ as well.

 In the next eight panels we show the remaining steps of the process.
 The current edge of each step is highlighted.
-The gray curve is included to help keep track of the cyclic orders of the ribbon structure.
+The gray curves are included to help keep track of the cyclic orders of the ribbon structure, but they can also be understood as portions of a continuous path similar to the one we described in Remark \ref{rem:topological_interpretation_of_tour_of_a_tree}.
 The decisions are rather straightforward: removal, removal, traversal (in fact for the second time; note that if we did not traverse here, the top node would become isolated so it could no longer have degree $0+1=1$), removal, traversal (of the current edge and one more edge), traversal (here and in the next step, as the violet vertex we reach is already a leaf, the other edge we are forced to traverse coincides with the current edge), traversal, traversal.
 Note that each edge was current exactly once and that at the end, the subgraph of those edges that we did not remove coincides with the subgraph of traversed edges, and this subgraph is a spanning tree that realizes the given hypertree.